 Intimina Ziggy Cup vs. Soft Cup: Price

-You may compare prices, and notice that the Ziggy Cup is 3-4x more expensive than a box of Soft Cups (depending on where you buy them of course).
+You may compare prices, and notice that it’s 3-4x more expensive than a box of Soft Cups (depending on where you buy them of course).
 And then you may be tempted to go for the Soft Cup based on that.

 However, the company says that the Ziggy Cup can be used for 2 years, if you care for it properly (See: How to Clean a Menstrual Cup).
 This of course assumes that you’ll use it as your sole source of period protection.